bhlmn/bhlmn.github.io/index.md

 [**kmlb-ts**](https://github.com/bhlmn/kmlb-ts) - I'm currently working on a project investigating several machine learning classification methods in order to provide daily summertime forecasts of thunderstorm initiation near Melbourne Airport (KMLB).
 Still in the early stages!

+[**ml**](https://bhlmn.github.io/ml/) - I study machine learning everyday.
+I use this site to organize all of the things that I learn!

 [**WindVerification**](https://github.com/bhlmn/WindVerification) - I built an R Package to process and verify wind forecasts from weather models.

 **IRLFetch** - Wind fetch-based statistical bias correction and downscaling of wind speed forecasts over water bodies too small to be seen by weather models.
 Submitted to _Weather and Forecasting_.